Frequently Asked Questions

 Q: What is the fire district tax?

 A: The Oakland Mapleville Fire District tax rate for 2022 is $2.21 per $1,000 of the Town of Burrillville property tax assessment dated 12/31/2021.

 A: Neither the Town of Burrillville nor the State of Rhode Island subsidizes the Oakland Mapleville Fire District in any way.
 The running of the district is fully funded by the fire tax, third party rescue billing, grants, and donations.

 Q: When does the Oakland Mapleville Fire District Operating Committee meet?

-A: The Annual Meeting, when elections are held and the budget and tax rate are voted on, is held the second Wednesday in September.
+A: The Annual Meeting, when elections are held and the budget and tax rate are voted on, is held the third Wednesday in September.
 Monthly Operating Committee meetings are held on the fourth Wednesday of each month at 7:00 pm.

 Q: Where can I get a copy of the bylaws?

 A: An electronic version is available on this website – click here.

 A: Financial contributions are always welcomed.
 You can be sure that your donation will be used to improve our district and the services that we provide to the community.
 Please contact us for further information.